03difoha/1-day-coding/README.md

 * Video + Text = blog
 * Text + Audio = online poetry

 Have a think about what kind of website you want to make.
-To get inspired think about
+To get inspired think about:

 * Your hobbies i.e. a website with information about premier league teams, or the history of cycling etc..
 * Do you have content your have created yourself? i.e. photos?, poetry?, graphic designs?
 CV information?
 * are you creative? tell a story with images, text and sounds you find online.

-Spend the next 20 minutes gathering at least three types of content for your site.
+Spend the next 20 minutes gathering content for your, This should include text and images at least.
 If you aren't sure what to do, just pick some interesting text and images for now and you can change them after.

 ###Content Resources